kube-logging/kube-logging.github.io/content/docs/configuration/plugins/outputs/lm_logs.md

 ### debug (*bool, optional) {#logicmonitorlogs-debug}

-When true, logs more information to the fluentd console
+When true, the plugin logs more information to the Fluentd console

 ### device_less_logs (*bool, optional) {#logicmonitorlogs-device_less_logs}

-When true, do not map log with any resource. record must have service when true
+When true, do not map logs with any resource.
+Record must have service when true

 Default: false